OnlySlides/Wireshark-Workshop/README.md

 <br />
 <br />

-Example 4.2: pcap contains traffic from Windows 10 periodically downloading images from store-images.s-microsoft.com for Microsoft store and/or other Microsoft apps. <br />
+Example 4.2: pcap contains traffic from Wins 10 periodically downloading images from store-images.s-microsoft.com for Microsoft (MS) store and/or other MS apps. <br />
 Open pcap > basic web filter > follow TCP stream of any frame from store-images.s-microsoft.com > no user-agent line in request header is normal for this type of traffic > response headers show jpeg image as the content type. <br />
-The image file can be exported as well: File > Export Objects > HTTP > Save the first image > example of the image for the Microsoft store.
+The image file can be exported: File > Export Objects > HTTP > Save the first image > example of the image for the MS store.
 <p align="center">
 Follow TCP stream of store-images.s-microsoft.com host : <br/>
 <img src="https://i.imgur.com/PamywHd.png" height="60%" width="60%" alt="Wireshark Workshop"/>